Moving marine science towards meaningful conservation outcomes requires a creative & dynamic team

 Emily Nixon is a dedicated marine conservationist, educator, and scientist with an interest in applying scientific inquiry to applied conservation and restoration.
 She brings experience in both lab and field settings in remote locations, with a skillset that includes coral reproduction, larval husbandry, genetic sampling, and molecular analysis.
 Emily is currently a Ph.D. student at Scripps Institution of Oceanography where she is investigating relationships between symbiont assemblages and juvenile coral recruitment.

 Sophie Cook has an interdisciplinary background across non-profit, education, tourism, diving, and conservation sectors that she integrates with her love for marine biodiversity and science.
 Her diverse experience and knowledge, plus Spanish fluency, makes her a versatile member of the SOS team.
-A life-long learner, Sophie is currently pursuing her Masters degree in Marine Biodiversity and Conservation at Scripps Institution of Oceanography where she is using photogrammetric methods to better understand changes in reef ecology.
+A life-long learner, Sophie recently completed her Masters in Marine Biodiversity and Conservation at Scripps Institution of Oceanography and now works for NOAA where she is using photogrammetry to better understand changes in reef ecology.